alexchoi330/Bank-Stock-Account/README.md

 //

--As a user, I want to be able to buy stocks from the list of stocks
+-As a user, I want to be able to save my stock-list to file -As a user, I want to be able to buy stocks from the list of stocks

 -As a user, I want to be able to add my stocks into my list of stocks